 Travel Guidance for COVID-19

-If you plan on traveling, wait until you are fully vaccinated if possible.
+If you plan on traveling, make sure you are up to date with your COVID-19 vaccines.
 For up-to-date information and travel guidance, check the state, territorial, tribal and local health department where you are, along your route, and where you are going.
 Prepare to be flexible during your trip as restrictions and policies may change during your travel.